Multiplier bootstrap of tail copulas with applications

-Note that, unlike in the previous proof, we do not have weak convergence (resp. weak conditional convergence) of $\sqrt{k}\left((\ltctilde,\ltctilde)-(\ltc,\ltc)\right)$ and $ \frac{\mu}{\tau}\sqrt{k}\left((\ltctilde^\xi,\ltctilde) - (\ltctilde,\ltctilde)\right)$ towards the same limiting field, which would be necessary for an application of the functional delta method for the bootstrap [see for example Theorem 12.1 in \cite{kosorok2008}].
-Nevertheless, we can mimic certain steps in the proof of this theorem to conclude the result.
-To be precise, note that we obtain by analogous arguments as on page 236 of \cite{kosorok2008} that
+Note that, unlike in the previous proof, we do not have weak convergence (resp., weak conditional convergence) of $\sqrt{k} ((\ltctilde,\ltctilde)-(\ltc,\ltc) )$ and $ \frac{\mu}{\tau}\sqrt{k} ((\ltctilde^\xi,\ltctilde) - (\ltctilde,\ltctilde) )$ toward the same limiting field, which is necessary for an application of the functional delta method to the bootstrap (see, e.g., Theorem 12.1 in Kosorok \cite{kosorok2008}).
+Nevertheless, we can mimic certain steps in the proof of this theorem to obtain the result.
+To be precise, note that, by arguments analogous to those on page 236 of Kosorok \cite{kosorok2008}, we obtain that